-The Following was a webpage written by Chris Callaghan
+The Following webpage was created by Chris

-published on the now defunct website ARALTAS.COM (ie
+Callaghan and published on the now defunct website ARALTAS.COM (ie the Irish for Heraldry.com) describing the Callaghan Sept of Arms.

-the 16th of September 2018.
+copy was made on the 16th of September 2018.

 (O) Callaghan

-In direct line
+In

-was also Chief of the Eoghanact tribe which included the most powerful families
+Callaghan.
+Ceallachan was also Chief of the Eoghanact

-became a folk hero and is the ancestor of many of the families which are still
+ancestor of many of the families which are still in the County Cork area.
+Even

-in the County Cork area.
-Even further back than Ceallachan's time, there is a
+further back than Ceallachan's time, there is a manuscript in Dublin's

-of the O Callaghans and continues up to AD 1614!
+Genealogical Office showing the tree of posterity of Milo, circa 1400 bc, which includes the progenitors of the O Callaghans and continues up to AD 1614!
+There is also a

-There is also a manuscript that records a pedigree of the O Callaghan chiefs
+manuscript that records a pedigree of the O Callaghan chiefs and their vast

 Genealogists